KiyonoKara/xkcdpwgen/README.md

 Program to generate secure and memorable passwords using the [XKCD method](https://www.xkcd.com/936/).
-This repository is one of many different implementations of an XKCD-generated password.
+This repository is one of many different implementations for generating XKCD-based passwords.

 ## Usage
 ```shell